leonascimento/react-tween/README.md

 ===
 Tween animation for React components

+Tween
+---

 Let's say you have a bar chart where each bar is an SVG `rect`.
-We want to animate the `rect` `fill` from red to blue.
+We want to animate the `rect` color from red to blue.
 What's the ideal API for this?

 Here's the unanimated component.